frenata/thesis/proposal/02-Review-of-Other-Work/Educational.md

-* discuss need for measuring alignment
-* examine current tools

-### Carpinelli et al
-* Standards are common now (2), and much effort has been spent on developing standards-based curriculum and testing,  but does this translate into standards-based lesson planning?
-* Common problems with lesson plans (4)
- * Too many standards/wrong standards
- * Learning objective not related to lesson or standard
- * Assesment is not related to learning objective or standard
-* Most techniques to measure effectiveness of lesson plans are related to teacher efficacy (5)
-* Authors developed a rubric to evaluate lesson plans (6)
-* Gave 200 plans to a panel, but inter-rater reliability was weak.
-(7)

-### Torff
-* demand for more teachers has led to alternative teacher certification routes, so how can "competence" be determined?
- * to do this via quantitative means? (test scores)
- * or qualitative (supervisor perception)
-* principal evaluations (and of course any eval) is "subjective, potentially biased, and may differ from actual causes"

-### Avery
-* Program evaluations (of gifted student programs) is limited, and is the data used?
-* accountability is only theoretical?
-* "absence of data on student learning"
-* in interviews with stakeholders, often complaints about lack of data

 Numerical data may once have been irrelevant in the halls of academia and the bustling classrooms full of students, but in an era that increasingly emphasizes written *standards* over tradition, this is no longer desirable.
 (Carpinelli 2) If standards were designed to create equitable student outcomes across different schools or areas, how are educators to know whether their goal has been met?
 Evaluation of standards-based programs may be desirable but impossible due to lack of data availability.
 Although great effort has been spent on preparing standards-based curriculum and standards-based testing strategies, Carpinelli et al question whether this effort has translated into lesson plans that teachers generate on a daily basis.
 (2) Thus, the aim of this project is to examine these ground-level documents that may represent the closest data to the act of teaching itself.

 But why is evaluation necessary?
 In previous studies, two primary reasons for evaluation occur: to identify teacher efficacy in educating students, and to identify learning outcomes of students themselves.